Retta Scott: Career at Disney

-Scott worked on storyboards to develop scenes of Bambi, his mother, and the film’s hunting dogs, on which she spent weeks to develop them into “vicious, snarling, really mean beasts.”
+Scott worked on storyboards to develop scenes of Bambi, his mother, and the film's hunting dogs, on which she spent weeks to develop them into “vicious, snarling, really mean beasts.”
 Male artists in the company were stunned, who initially assumed that only a man could create drawings with such intensity and technical skill.
 Her sketches caught the eye of Disney, so when the film went into production she was assigned to animate scenes of hunting dogs chasing Faline.
 She worked under the film's supervising director, David D. Hand, and was tutored by Disney animator Eric Larson.
 This was a significant coup for the young woman, since at the 1930s-era Disney studio, women were considered only for routine tasks: "Ink and paint art was a laborious part of the animation process, and was solely the domain of women..."
 Her promotion to animator was in part thanks to the success of herself and other women such as Bianca Majolie, Sylvia Holland, and Mary Blair as storyboard artists.
 Even after receiving a promotion to animator, she and her animations continued being under appreciated in the industry.
-Though the most recognized Walt Disney female artist is Mary Blair, it is Retta Scott who opened up the doors for women in the animation industry.
-She became the first woman to receive screen credit as an animator.
+Though the most recognized Walt Disney female artist is Mary Blair, Retta Scott opened up doors for women in the animation industry before Blair.
+She became the first woman to receive screen credit as a Disney animator; Lillian Friedman, an animator at Disney's New York rival Fleischer Studios, had become the first woman to receive screen credit as an animator on an American animated production in 1934.
 By the spring of 1941, Scott was also considered a "specialist in animal sketches."

-Scott helped produce Fantasia and Dumbo, as well as an adaptation of The Wind in the Willows that was later cancelled.
-She also made an appearance in The Reluctant Dragon, and worked independently with colleague Woolie Reitherman on a cancelled children’s book called B-1st.
+Scott worked as an animator Fantasia (1940) and Dumbo (1941), as well as an adaptation of The Wind in the Willows that was later truncated into the first half of The Adventures of Ichabod and Mr. Toad (1949).
+She also made an appearance in The Reluctant Dragon, and worked independently with Disney colleague Woolie Reitherman on a cancelled children's book called B-1st.
 Despite being laid off in 1941, Scott was quickly rehired in 1942, assisting in educational videos and other smaller-scale shorts.
 Her brief time laid off was partially due to a Disney animators' strike in the summer of 1941, despite Scott being one of only a few animators not involved in the strike.
-She retired on August 2, 1946 after marrying submarine commander Benjamin Worcester, becoming Retta Scott Worcester.
+She retired on August 2, 1946, after marrying submarine commander Benjamin Worcester, becoming Retta Scott Worcester.

 In 2000, the Walt Disney Co. posthumously awarded her one of that year's Disney Legends Awards for her contributions.
 Scott's early Disney sketches can be found at The Walt Disney Family Museum in San Francisco, California.